gkahn13/gcg/README.md

 $ python run_exp.py --exps ours
 ```

+The results will be stored in the gcg/data folder.

 You can run other yaml files by replacing "ours" with the desired yaml file name (e.g., "dql" or "nstep_dql")

 ---